peshoff/peshoff.github.io/_pages/about.md

 Economics doctoral candidate at Louisiana State University with interests in environmental economics, health economics, and labor economics.

 As a Louisiana local with loved ones located all over the state, a strong stake in improving the economic well-being of all Louisiana residents has further cultivated my pre-existing interest in environmental, health, and labor economics.
-I find the intersection of all three fields and an outlet for my passion for Louisiana in my job market paper, "Commuting and Polluting: Evidence from Louisiana Housing Prices".
+I find the intersection of all three fields in my job market paper, "Commuting and Polluting: Evidence from Louisiana Housing Prices".
 This project has been a challenge that has necessitated the development of many new skills, from working with pollution modeling programs to geospatial analysis tools to writing in multiple programing languages.
 I look forward to sharing my research with my local community as well as fellow economists.

 <a href='assets/pdf/Peshoff_CV.pdf'>CV</a> | <a href='https://www.lsu.edu/business/directory/employee-profiles/peshoff-mary-economics.php'>LSU Site</a>